 A tax treaty determines which state is allowed to levy taxes on a specific item of income.
 The Netherlands has over 90 different tax treaties.
-In some cases the meaning of phrases or words used in tax treaties can be ambiguous or confusing.
+In some cases, the meaning of phrases or words used in tax treaties can be ambiguous or confusing.
 This might lead to uncertainty as to which state is allowed to levy taxes.
 In case a state is allowed to levy taxes then the tax treaty might limit the amount of taxation levied.

 Tax treaty analysis helps to clarify uncertainties and mitigate risks.
-We have performed various tax treaty analysis, with a focus on the application of the limitation on benefits article in the Netherlands-US tax treaty and the application of the hybride entity clause in the Netherlands-US tax treaty.
+We have performed various tax treaty analysis, with a focus on the application of the limitation on benefits article in the Netherlands-US tax treaty and the application of the hybrid entity clause in the Netherlands-US tax treaty.

 What does Dutch tax treaty analysis cover?

 Typically tax treaty analysis covers various interpretation methods such as:

 grammatical interpretation of Dutch tax treaties